Does Pet Insurance Cover Ear Infections?

 Accident-only coverage

-This basic plan covers ear infections that result directly from covered accidents, such as trauma from a car accident or injury from a dog fight that damages the ear canal.
-You'll receive reimbursement for treatments needed to address the infection caused by the accident once you meet your deductible.
+This basic plan only covers ear infections caused by covered accidents, such as injuries from a car accident or a dog fight that damages the ear canal.
+Once you’ve met your deductible, you’ll be reimbursed for the treatments related to the infection.

 petInsurance icon